andbrad/eds-repo/README.md

 MOre more more lah tee dah.

 Testing the authentication on my personal pc.
 AGAIN!

+Feb 23 sign in check